TECHMA-FullStack-Java-Angular/Ex2.-API-Clinica-dental/README.md

 **GET**

-`/api/dentist`  - Can choose dentist
+`/api/dentist`  - Can view dentist

 **POST**

-`/api/appointment` - Create an appointment and insert the choosed dentist
+`/api/appointment` - Create an appointment and insert choosed dentist

 ### View Appointments of dentist